 How can littering be stopped?
-Surely you know the naughtiness of some people who simply leave their waste, such as cigarette butts, ToGo wrappers or beverage bottles, in public places or throw them away.
+You are no doubt familiar with the bad habits of some people who simply leave their waste, such as cigarette butts, to-go packaging or drinks bottles, in public places or throw them away.
 Sometimes out of thoughtlessness and ignorance - but often deliberately and under the cover of anonymity.
 The consequences cannot be overlooked and are far more than just aesthetic.
-Stench, vermin, reduced habitat quality, animal suffering and, last but not least, expensive disposal services at the taxpayer's expense.
+Smell, vermin, reduced habitat quality, animal suffering and, last but not least, expensive disposal services at the taxpayer's expense.

-In this article, I would like to give you 10 tips that will help you Littering in our society.
+In this article, I would like to give you 10 tips that you can use to Littering in our society.
 Use them to live more waste-free yourself - but above all, pass them on to other people.

 10 tips against littering that everyone can implement

 Why you should stop littering?
-The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety pays German cities and municipalities around 700 million euros a year to rid public places of discarded litter!₁ Whether on beaches, in parks, at highway rest stops or in parking lots - litter is everywhere.
+The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety pays German cities and municipalities around 700 million euros a year to rid public places of discarded waste!₁ Whether on beaches, in parks, at highway service stations or in parking lots - litter is everywhere.
 We know that Plastic waste in the environment to the biggest environmental problems of our time counts.
-Nevertheless, some people walk around with the belief that others will clean up after them.
+Nevertheless, some people walk around believing that others will clean up after them.
 But we are not here in our own children's room, where mom will fix it already.
-We are in the public space where all people and animals suffer the consequences of littering.
+We are in a public space where all people and animals suffer the consequences of littering.

-Here are some tips you can use to make sure that you yourself, and many other people as well, are live more sustainably and be more conscious of waste.
+Here are some tips to help you ensure that you and many other people live more sustainably and deal with waste more consciously.
 Let's go!

 1. heed the Zero Waste basic rules